oVirt/vdsm/README.md

 - Setting "Keep this build forever" for the check-merge Jenkins build.

-- Updating releng-tools with the new Vdsm version.
-See releng-tools repo (`git clone https://gerrit.ovirt.org/releng-tools`) and Vdsm related patches there for examples.
+- Updating releng-tools with the new VDSM version.
+See releng-tools repo (`git clone https://gerrit.ovirt.org/releng-tools`) and VDSM related patches there for examples.